sajid-ahmad-dev/Elib/Readme.md

 9. also install mongooose for interacting with Mongodb

 10. create a src folder => create app.ts here we will only setup the server using express

+11. create a .env file

+12. create a config folder in a src folder then create config.ts

+13. database connection and create db.ts and write connection

+14. ERRor handling and install with the => npm i http-errors and definig the global error handler after all the routes

+// const error = createHttpError(400, "something went wrong");
+// throw error; => this is how you can create httperror and throw manually

+15.